 One of our most popular events, our annual Water 101 Workshop details the history, geography, legal and political facets of water in California as well as hot topics currently facing the state.

 Taught by some of the leading policy and legal experts in the state, the one-day workshop on Feb.
 7 gives attendees a deeper understanding of the state’s most precious natural resource.

 Jump aboard the bus the next day – Feb.
 8 – to explore groundwater, a key resource in California.
 Led by Foundation staff and groundwater experts Thomas Harter and Carl Hauge, retired DWR chief hydrogeologist, the tour will visit cities and farms using groundwater, examine a subsidence measuring station and provide the latest updates on the Sustainable Groundwater Management Act.
-More details coming soon!
+See tour highlights here.

 The annual workshop, to be held at McGeorge School of Law in Sacramento, will be beneficial to water resource industry staff, engineering and environmental firm personnel, city council members, county supervisors, legislators, legislative staff, press, advocates, attorneys, stakeholders, environmentalists, public interest organizations and water district directors.